-In this post, we will look at your options for contacting your ex, their pros and cons, and the best way for most men and women reading this.
+Below we will look at a bunch of options for contacting your ex, their pros and cons, and the best way for most men and women reading this.

 Eleven Ways to Contact Your Ex